hyperstack-org/hyperstack/CONTRIBUTING.md

 The difference between *edge* and *master*, is that *master* guarantees that all specs across all gems pass, plus *master* is the branch from which new versions are released.

 With this configuration you can track development of Hyperstack itself and discuss changes with the other developers.

-It's the basic starting point from which you can make different types of contributions listed below under the separate headings.
+In the following sections we explain how to make different types of contributions.
+ - Contributing code to Hyperstack
+   - Running tests for your code
+   - Adding your own tests
+ - Improving the Hyperstack documentation
+ - If you think you can improve the website
+ - When you find a possible bug
+ - Fixing a bug

-## If you would like to contribute code to Hyperstack
+## Contributing code to Hyperstack

 With the `Gemfile` configuration above you can track Hyperstack development.
 But you can't contribute code.